tmikeschu/career-development-curriculum/module_one/strengths_reflection_session.md

 * Developer
 * Input

 ### Next Steps & Coaching
-StrengthsFinder will continue to be a part of your career development at Turing...
+StrengthsFinder will be a helpful tool we'll use throughout your career development sessions at Turing.
+If you would like support in building your strengths individually or just want someone to talk with about your goals or how to be successful at Turing, Allison is always available for 1-on-1 professional coaching.
+You can book time with her [here](https://allisonreusinger.youcanbook.me/) or just send her a DM.

-Utilizing coaching is completely optional, and even if you don't want to participate in coaching this module, you can participate at any point during your time at Turing.
+Participating in coaching is completely optional, and even if you don't want to participate in coaching this module, you can participate at any point during your time at Turing.

 **What is professional coaching?**